 The name Croby is a shortening for Crochet Baby.

 18) I want to make one of your items bigger.
 How can I do that?

 The easiest way is to use a larger crochet hook and a thicker yarn than the one specified in the pattern.
 Crochet one sole, then check if the final size of the sole is the size you want.
 If yes, continue on the upper part.
 If no, use an even larger hook and a thicker yarn.
 You can read more about it HERE .

-19) Is there possible to get any of your free patterns as a free printable pdf files?
+19) Is there possible to get any of your free patterns as free printable pdf files?

 No, I am sorry.
 You can come back and find patterns here at any time you like.

-If you are interested in buying a free patterns as a pdf file, please let me know and I will create a costume order on Etsy for you.
+If you are interested in buying free patterns as a pdf file, please let me know and I will create a custom order on Etsy for you.

 20) Can I translate the pattern and share it on my blog?

 I am very happy to hear you are interested in my pattern so much that you would like to translate it.